oschrenk/notes/osx.md

 Mail needs to be configured which folders it needs to use for trash, drafts and spam, otherwise it will use its own folders leaving the other folder untouched and also annoyingly visible in the side bar.

-Select the folder that matches the function and choose

-`Mailbox → Use This Mailbox For → [function name] (e.g. “Sent” again)`
+Select the folder that matches the function and choose `Mailbox → Use This Mailbox For → [function name] (e.g. “Sent” again)`

 ### iTunes

 To use `Command+F` for searching.

-bc. $ defaults write com.apple.iTunes \\NSUserKeyEquivalents -dict-add "Target Search Field" "@F"
+	$ defaults write com.apple.iTunes NSUserKeyEquivalents -dict-add "Target Search Field" "@F"

 ### VLC